RISHI70612/POLICY-NAVIGATOR--SMART-RAG-USING-google-s-ADK/README.md

 ## 🎯 Overview

-This tutorial implements a **production-ready multi-agent system** for managing, searching, and analyzing company policies using **Google's Gemini File Search API** for native Retrieval Augmented Generation (RAG).
+This project implements a **production-ready multi-agent system** for managing, searching, and analyzing company policies using **Google's Gemini File Search API** for native Retrieval Augmented Generation (RAG).

 *